hasufell/hasufell.github.io/posts/2022-06-29-fixing-haskell-filepaths.md

 | `decodeUtf`   | OsPath   | FilePath | UTF-8 (strict)                   | UTF-16 (strict)                | not total        |
 | `decodeWith`      | OsPath   | FilePath | user specified                   | user specified                 | depends on input |
 | `decodeFS`    | OsPath   | FilePath | depends on getFileSystemEncoding | UTF-16 (escapes coding errors) | requires IO, used by `base` for roundtripping      |

+These conversions are particularly useful if you're dealing with legacy API that is still `FilePath` based.
+An example on how to do that with the process package is [here](https://github.com/hasufell/filepath-examples/blob/master/examples/Process.hs).

+## Migration for library authors

 Core libraries or other libraries exporting API that is heavy on filepaths generally have 3 options: